programmfabrik/easydb-documentation/en/webfrontend/datamanagement/lists/jsonimport/jsonimport.md

 Buttons:

 * Start: It starts the import of all the enabled payloads.
-* Rollback: - Rollback: It makes a rollback of the imported data.
-The rollback data will be lost if the JSON Importer modal is closed.
+* Rollback: It makes a rollback of the imported data \(e.g. if an error occures while loading the payloads\).
+All created data will be undone.
+The rollback data will be lost if the JSON Importer is closed and all successfully created data will remain in the database.
 * Logs